fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_025.md

 ## What Is It Like Working As A Senior Software Developer?

+A lot like working as a junior.
+The main difference is what you need to be productive and what expectations people will put on you.
+Most of the time, you aren't really doing anything other than coding.
+However, people in general expect you to be faster and more capable of tackling tougher tasks.
+In some cases you are also shouldered with the blessing, or curse, of being the teams support person.
+Dealing with everything from helping juniors, answering questions from the product owner, being the main contact for all stakeholders and so on.

+In short, being a senior is a bit like being a grownup.
+For the most part there is not real difference between you and a teenager when when you work, your are just expected to be more mature.

 ## Is Getting A Promotion More Satisfying Than Finding A New Job?

+Yes, at least for me.

+Finding a new job can be easier than getting promoted.
+Usually it is because companies view the path to a promotion differently.
+The idea is that getting promoted means that you have proven that you are worthy of the blessing to ascend the stairs to a new level of being but when hiring you just need to have the right experiences on the CV.

+The entire problem is best summarized like this.
+When you want to be promoted, your manager has a whole history of events to look back on and reflect over.
+This will impact their decision a lot.
+However, when hiring, there is no such history.
+In other words, you get evaluated based on the feelings of your manager and the more history the more complex their process of deciding.
+In this regard it is easier to be get a new job since the decision is made based on your CV and the impression you gave in your first meeting with a total stranger who is to become your new boss.

+There is one more factor to weigh in.
+When looking to get promoted, you may never get anywhere.
+Not because you aren't good but because the company has no need for someone higher up the ladder or you simply be too good at what you do so they want to keep you where you are.
+When hiring you do so because you already need someone.
+You are in the market, looking for someone to fill a vacancy.
+It is a bit like selling door to door vs being in a store with people shopping.
+Knocking on a door is basically trying to sell to a person who may not even be interested but if they are in the shop, you know that they are looking.

+Thus the idea of job hopping being a better way to climb the ranks came to be.
+Well, at least in the gospel that is the loosely coupled strings of though I have in my mind.

 ## Is Growth Limited For Developers Who Prefer Working Alone?